ColossusHub/ColossusHub.github.io/index.markdown

     ```

 ## Quantization
+We have also ported AWQ to ROCM.
+Our implementation is built on the ROCM WMMA library to replace the PTX assembly from the original implementation.
+We have implemented a matrix multiply with dequantization that supports multiple different macro tile sizes along with prefetching.

 # Register for Colossus Access
 Experience our Colossus cloud service at no cost for two days.
 With Baby Colossus, you'll have a fully configured environment ready for running vLLM inferences and training models using Jupyter notebook, all free of charge.
 Please join our waitlist by signing up [here](https://forms.gle/EVHTfyW1fmXEzwRQ7).